 Jagua Gel (What It Is And How It Relates To Henna)

-Henna markings and tattoos are a popular way to achieve an intricate design that lasts for several weeks, mimicking that of a permanent tattoo, both through tradition and trend.
+Henna markings and tattoos are a popular way to achieve intricate designs that last for several weeks, mimicking the appearance of a permanent tattoo, both through tradition and trend.

-While most of us are familiar with henna tattoos and their appearance, jagua gel does offer similar results, but with coloring closer to a permanent tattoo.
+While most of us are familiar with henna tattoos and their appearance, jagua gel offers similar results, but with coloring that is closer to a permanent tattoo.

-Below we will discuss the details of jagua gel, how it is applied, and how it differs from henna to help you better understand which method might be for you!
+Below, we will discuss the details of jagua gel, including how it is applied and how it differs from henna, to help you better understand which method might be right for you.

 What Is Jagua Gel?

-However, when mixed into a gel with other natural ingredients, the jagua fruit extract turns into a gel product that can be used to stain the skin to give temporary tattoos, similar to traditional henna tattoos or markings.
+However, when mixed into a gel with other natural ingredients, the jagua fruit extract forms a gel product that can be used to stain the skin, creating temporary tattoos similar to traditional henna tattoos or markings.

 Jagua Gel Application Process

-The needle applicator assists in the flow of the gel for a precise application; however, the naturally deep coloring from the gel is what penetrates the layers of the skin to leave behind a stain.
+The needle applicator facilitates the gel’s flow for precise application; however, the naturally deep coloring of the gel penetrates the skin’s layers to leave a stain behind.

-Although it might be tempting to leave it on longer, the overall color and stain will not be made darker or last longer due to any extended time the gel is left on to set.
+Although it might be tempting to leave it on longer, the overall color and stain will not be made darker or last longer if the gel is left on for an extended period to set.

 Jagua Gel Maintenance

-Jagua gel can stain clothes, sheets, and other surfaces rather than just the skin.
-If the jagua gel is applied anywhere outside the chosen design, make sure to wipe it away immediately!
+Jagua gel can stain clothes, sheets, and other surfaces, rather than just the skin.
+If the jagua gel is applied anywhere outside the chosen design, ensure it is wiped away immediately.

 Once the initial application layer is removed after two hours of drying time, the stain will continue to develop over time, so it is best to wrap up the temporary tattoo overnight to protect it (as well as your bedsheets).

-After applying jagua gel, it is important to avoid swimming in pools, hot tubs, or any chlorinated water as it can fade the coloring more quickly.
+After applying jagua gel, it is essential to avoid swimming in pools, hot tubs, or any chlorinated water, as this can cause the coloring to fade more quickly.

-To protect the stain as well as your skin, applying a daily SPF is key.
+To protect your skin, applying a daily SPF is key.

 Best Places To Apply Jagua Gel